solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 );
 ```

 To call this operation, the transaction that is destined to the contract instance specifies what keyed state it should present to the `call` function.
-To allocate the state memory, the client has to first call a function on the contract with the designed address that will own the state.
+To allocate the state memory or a call context, the client has to first call a function on the contract with the designed address that will own the state.

+At its core, this is a system call that requires cryptographic proof of ownership of memory regions instead of an OS that checks page tables for access rights.

-* `Instance_Allocate(Instance PubKey, My PubKey, Proof of key ownership)`
+* `Instance_AllocateContext(Instance PubKey, My PubKey, Proof of key ownership)`

 Any transaction can then call `call` on the contract with a set of keys.
 It's up to the contract itself to manage owndership:

-* `Instance_Call(Instance PubKey, [Input PubKeys], proofs of ownership, userdata...)`
+* `Instance_Call(Instance PubKey, [Context PubKeys], proofs of ownership, userdata...)`

-The contract has read/write privileges to all the memory that is allocated.
+Contracts should be able to read any state that is part of solana, but only write to state that the contract allocated.

+#### Caller State

+Caller `state` is memory allocated for the `call` that belongs to the PublicKey that is issuing the `call`.
+This is the caller's context.

+#### Instance State

+Instance `state` is memory that belongs to this instance.
+We may also need Module wide `state` as well.

+#### Participant State

+Participant `state` is any other memory.
+In some cases it may make sense to have these allocated as part of the call by the caller.

 ### Reduce